-Certificates: A further 14,000,000 European Style Cash Settled Short Certificates relating to the Index commenced on 24 January 2018.

-The Certificates shall be consolidated and form a single series with an existing issue of 4,000,000 European Style Cash Settled Short Certificates relating to the Hang Seng Index Total Return Index issued by the Issuer and listed on the SGX-ST, in which dealings

-Index: Hang Seng Index Total Return Index (RIC: .HSIDV)
+Certificates: A further 4,500,000 European Style Cash Settled Long Certificates relating to the Index The Certificates shall be consolidated and form a single series with an existing issue of 4,000,000 European Style Cash Settled Long Certificates relating to the Hang Seng Index Net Total Return Index issued by the Issuer and listed on the SGX-ST, in which dealings commenced on 26 February 2019.
+Index: Hang Seng Index Net Total Return Index (RIC: .HSIDVN) Reference Level : 79,809.54 Index Sponsor: Hang Seng Indexes Company Limited Calculation Agent: Société Générale PR Index: Hang Seng Index as published on Thomson Reuters page .HSI or any successor page Strike Level: Zero Daily Leverage: 7x (within the Leverage Strategy as described below) Notional Amount per Certificate: SGD 2.50 Management Fee (p.a.) : 0.40% Gap Premium (p.a.) : 4.20%, is a hedging cost against extreme market movements overnight.
+Funding Cost : The annualised costs of funding, referencing a publically published interbank offered rate plus spread.

-Reference Level3: 88,872.77

-Index Sponsor: Hang Seng Indexes Company Limited

-Calculation Agent: Société Générale

-PR Index: Hang Seng Index as published on Thomson Reuters page .HSI or any successor page

-Strike Level: Zero

-Daily Leverage: -7x (within the Leverage Inverse Strategy as described below)

-Notional Amount per Certificate: SGD 2.50

-Management Fee (p.a.)4: 0.40%

-Gap Premium (p.a.)5: 4.20%, is a hedging cost against extreme market movements overnight.

-Stock Borrowing Cost6: The annualised costs for borrowing stocks in order to take an inverse exposure on the Index.

-3 These figures are calculated as at, and based on information available to the Issuer on 23 January 2018.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 23 January 2018.
+&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on 25 February 2019.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 25 February 2019.
+Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.

-4 December 2018.

-4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.
+Please note that the Gap Premium is calculated on a 360-day basis.